Every day in the United States companies ship millions of items that require temperature control, from flowers and chocolates to pharmaceuticals.

-Vital Choice is no exception.
-When you buy frozen seafood or pasture-raised pork from Vital Choice, you can be confident that it will maintain its temperature right to your door.
+When you buy frozen seafood or grass-fed beef from Vital Choice, you can be confident that it will maintain its temperature right to your door.

-But how can we do that sustainably?
+But how can they do that sustainably?

 You might have noticed that your shipment from Vital Choice included a unique kind of insulating padding wrapped in thin white plastic sheeting.
-Open the plastic (which, by the way, is recyclable), and inside you’ll find a layer of soft, fluffy material that looks like it was knit from multicolored yarn: It’s mostly a faded-blue-denim color with specks of other colors.
+Open the plastic (which, by the way, is recyclable), and inside you'll find a layer of soft, fluffy material that looks like it was knit from multicolored yarn: It's mostly a faded blue denim color with specks of other colors.

 It's soft and pretty.
 I personally keep some to wrap up a gift or anything that might need cushioning, and I hear that customers have used it to line pet beds.